Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 Create a plugin-managed account from an existing private key:

 !!! note
-    Although this API can be used to move plugin-managed accounts between nodes, the plugin may provide a more preferable alternative.
+    Although this API can be used to move plugin-managed accounts between nodes, the plugin may provide a preferable alternative.
 See the plugin's documentation for more info.

 | Parameter | Description |
 | --- | --- |
 | `rawkey` | Hex-encoded account private key (without 0x prefix)
 | `config` | Plugin-specific json configuration for creating a new account.
 See the plugin's documentation for more info on the json config required

 !!! example

     === "quorum"

-        ```shell
+        ```bash
         curl -X POST \
              -H "Content-Type:application/json" \
              -d '